 Prez attends to policewoman after award function

-President Ram Nath Kovind on Tuesday attended to a policewoman who had apparently twisted her ankle and slipped during an awards function here.
-The Delhi policewoman was standing in front of the dias at Vigyan Bhawan during the first National CSR Awards function.
+President Ram Nath Kovind on Tuesday attended to a policewoman who slipped and apparently twisted her ankle during an awards function here.
+The Delhi policewoman was standing in front of the dais at Vigyan Bhawan during the first National CSR Awards function.

-When the national anthem was being played, she fell and sat on the carpet, according to a PTI photographer who was present.
+She fell and sat on the carpet when the national anthem was being played, according to a PTI photographer who was present.
 Soon after the national anthem was over, Kovind was seen talking to ministers Nirmala Sitharaman and Anurag Singh Thakur.
 Then the president along with security walked down from the dais and had a brief conversation with the policewoman after Thakur offered her a bottle of water.

-Sitharaman asked a security person to assit the policewoman, who was later escorted out of the hall.
+Sitharaman asked a security person to assist the policewoman, who was later escorted out of the hall.
 Generally, the president leaves the venue immediately after the national anthem.

 The Corporate Social Responsibility (CSR) awards have been instituted by the Ministry of Corporate Affairs.
 It is to recognise corporate initiatives in the area of CSR to achieve inclusive growth and sustainable development.
 Based on the submissions by the companies and reports of the independent assessment by CSR experts, a jury had recommended 19 winners and 19 honourable mentions across various categories.